gvgtw/tcmg412-project2/liliana.md

 ### Hobbies
 I like to be crafty and work with my hands.
 I received my cosmetology license in high school and really enjoy cutting hair.
+I've been working at a hair salon in South College Station for the past two years.
 During my free time, I like to paint on small canvases and make earrings out of resin.